-- To make this recipe take half glass rice and half glass moong dal and wash it 3 times together with water.
+- To make this recipe take half a glass of rice and half a glass of moong dal and wash them 3 times together with water.

 - Now soak it in water for 20 minutes or half an hour.
 You can also cook it instantly.
 But soaking makes the rice softer and we want our baby food to be very soft in the early stage of introducing solids.

-- Now remove the water from the soaked rice dal and add one and half glass of drinking water and keep it on the stove.
+- Now remove the water from the soaked rice dal and add one and a half glasses of drinking water and keep it on the stove.